What are the tell-tale signs of unresolved Trauma?

 Is Trauma physical, emotional, or both?

 Even when the trauma is emotional, it is always physical because our bodies react with physical signs to it.
 The body will go into a fight-flight or freeze state.
 There will be hormones released into the blood.
 Defensive structures in your body will be mobilized.
-Often, these defensive movements have been blocked by social norms or because they haven’t been successful or available during the traumatic event.
-Then the physiological response becomes a blockage that hinders our body’s “natural” movements, becoming energetic and physical blockages.
+These defensive movements have often been blocked by social norms or because they haven’t been successful or available during the traumatic event.
+Then, the physiological response becomes a blockage that hinders our body’s “natural” movements, becoming energetic and physical blockages.

 What does an emotional Trauma look like?

-I’d like to explain that with an example: at a Christmas party, an uncle pats the young niece on the behind.
-Often that is seen as: “Okay, he’s drunk, and no harm done,” … BUT it may be that this young woman has had this kind of behaviour before in her life.
-And she could never stand up to it because it would have been embarrassing for her.
+I want to explain that with an example: an uncle pats his young niece on the behind at a Christmas party.
+Often, that is seen as: “Okay, he’s drunk, and no harm done,” … BUT it may be that this young woman has had this kind of behaviour before in her life.
+And she could never stand up to it because it would have embarrassed her, or she was told to keep it a secret.
 So then, there may be build-up tension in her muscles that would have liked to push her uncle away or even hit him.
-And, probably also emotions of shame, anger, and helplessness have been suppressed at this moment.
+Also, emotions of shame, anger, and helplessness have probably been suppressed at this moment.

 What does physical Trauma look like?

-You are playing on a swing and fall off it.
-The body may feel disoriented; it got hurt, a concussion… or something breaking.
-Then it’s essential to work through it so it won’t happen again.
-Go through what is needed for the body not to hurt itself again.
+As a child, you played on a swing and fell off it.
+Or, as an adult, you missed a step and dropped on the pavement.
+The body may have felt disoriented; it got hurt, a concussion… or something broke.
+Then, it’s essential to work through it so it won’t happen again.
+Go through what is needed so the body does not hurt itself again.
 Releasing the energy of the shock is crucial.
 Otherwise, it will stay in the body and wreak havoc.

 What’s the benefit of using “Somatic Practice” to release Trauma?